China to permit 'some' Indian students to return: Chinese Foreign Ministry | Business

 “Actually, the work for Indian students’ return has already been started.
 All that remains to be done is for the Indian side to provide the list of students who really need to come back to China,” he said.

-As per earlier reports, over 23,000 Indian students, mostly studying medicine in Chinese colleges, are stuck in India after they returned home as the coronavirus broke out in China in December 2019.
+As per earlier reports, over 23,000 Indian students, mostly studying medicine in Chinese colleges, are stuck in India after they returned home as the coronavirus broke out in the central Chinese city of Wuhan in December 2019.
 They could not return to China due to the restrictions imposed by the Chinese government to arrest the spread of the contagion.

 Since then, they made desperate attempts to return to China to re-join their classes but had to confine to online classes as Beijing cancelled all flights and visas for Indians.